Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 ## Initial setup with React.JS and Puppeteer

 First, we need to prepare the workspace.
-You can use an already existed application (better to take something React-based if you want to use Profiler component, however, all code will work for Angular, Vue.JS, or vanilla JS application) or create something from scratch.
+You can use an already existed application (better to take something React-based if you want to use Profiler component, however, all code will work for Angular, Vue, or vanilla JS application) or create something from scratch.
 Also, you will need to install some extra dependencies to be able to profile the application.
 You can also clone the [demo repository](https://github.com/Drag13/react-performance-puppeteer-profile) and use it directly.

-Install the application, [puppeteer](https://www.npmjs.com/package/puppeteer) for running tests, [serve](https://www.npmjs.com/package/serve) to host the application, [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) to automate launching the application , [TypeScript](https://www.typescriptlang.org/) and [ts-node](https://www.npmjs.com/package/ts-node) to run the written script.
+Install the application, [puppeteer](https://www.npmjs.com/package/puppeteer) for running tests, [serve](https://www.npmjs.com/package/serve) to host the application, [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) to automate launching the application, [TypeScript](https://www.typescriptlang.org/) and [ts-node](https://www.npmjs.com/package/ts-node) to run the written script.
 If you already using TypeScript in your project - install only the ts-node.

 ```cmd
 npx create-react-app perf